Frequently Asked Questions

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in Seychelles.
+You cannot send SMS to landline numbers in Seychelles.
 Attempts to send messages to landline numbers will result in a 400 response with error code 21614.
-These messages will not appear in logs, and accounts will not be charged for failed attempts.
+These messages will not appear in logs, and your account will not be charged for failed attempts.

-Compliance and Regulatory Guidelines for SMS in Seychelles
+Compliance and Regulatory Requirements for SMS in Seychelles

-The Seychelles Communications Regulatory Authority, established under the Communications Act 2023, oversees electronic communications services including SMS messaging.
-While specific SMS regulations are evolving, businesses must adhere to general telecommunications guidelines and international best practices.
+The Seychelles Communications Regulatory Authority (SCRA), established under the Communications Act 2023, oversees electronic communications services including SMS messaging.
+SCRA began operations in 2024 with Mr. Wilven Jean appointed as Chief Executive Officer (effective January 13, 2025) and Mr. Joyvani Chetty as Board Chairperson.
+While specific SMS regulations are evolving, adhere to general telecommunications guidelines and international best practices.

 Consent and Opt-In